meltingcore/bg/food-court/Rules.md

 Then they can:

 - Prepare ingredients
+- Play defensive action cards
 - Cook recipes
 - Put utensils in play
-- Put action cards face down (in front of self or opponents)
+- Place offensive action cards face down in front of opponents.

 Finally, if they decide to score VP they should:

-- Flip up and resolve the action cards in front of self.
+- Flip up and resolve the action cards in front of themselves.
 - Score VP